ThomasHeb/4AxisFoamCutter/README.md

 - Import shapes from gcode, nc, SkechUp foamcutter.rb, Winghelper how, fcf-projects
 - Export to gcode
 - Load/Save projects as fcf file
-- Move and rotate the shape
+- Move and rotate and mirror the shape
 - Move and rotate the foam block
 - Calculates the movement of the axis
 - Speed optimisation, to keep average speed at the edges of the shape close to target feed speed